Electrification: AC power stations

 The first AC power station was built by the English electrical engineer Sebastian de Ferranti.
 In 1887 the London Electric Supply Corporation hired Ferranti for the design of their power station at Deptford.
 He designed the building, the generating plant and the distribution system.
 It was built at the Stowage, a site to the west of the mouth of Deptford Creek once used by the East India Company.
 Built on an unprecedented scale and pioneering the use of high voltage (10,000 V) AC current, it generated 800 kilowatts and supplied central London.
 On its completion in 1891 it was the first truly modern power station, supplying high-voltage AC power that was then "stepped down" with transformers for consumer use on each street.
-This basic system remains in use today around the world.
+In the 21st century, this basic system remains in use around the world.

 In the U.S., George Westinghouse, who had become interested in the power transformer developed by Gaulard and Gibbs, began to develop his AC lighting system, using a transmission system with a 20:1 step up voltage with step-down.
 In 1890 Westinghouse and Stanley built a system to transmit power several miles to a mine in Colorado.
 A decision was taken to use AC for power transmission from the Niagara Power Project to Buffalo, New York.
 Proposals submitted by vendors in 1890 included DC and compressed air systems.
 A combination DC and compressed air system remained under consideration until late in the schedule.
 Despite the protestations of the Niagara commissioner William Thomson (Lord Kelvin) the decision was taken to build an AC system, which had been proposed by both Westinghouse and General Electric.
 In October 1893 Westinghouse was awarded the contract to provide the first three 5,000 hp, 250 rpm, 25 Hz, two phase generators.
 The hydro power plant went online in 1895, and it was the largest one until that date.
 By the 1890s, single and poly-phase AC was undergoing rapid introduction.
 In the U.S. by 1902, 61% of generating capacity was AC, increasing to 95% in 1917.
 Despite the superiority of alternating current for most applications, a few existing DC systems continued to operate for several decades after AC became the standard for new systems.